This is my speech therapy help page so you can ENJOY your child and work on speech and language skills at the same time.

-Okay, speech and language skills are VERY important skills to learn since reading, writing, academic, and social skills all depend on them.
+Speech and language skills are VERY important to learn since reading, writing, academics, and social skills all depend on them.

 However, think of it as a skill that needs practice.
 Some kids need extra practice playing the piano, doing math calculations, driving, walking, listening, learning vocabulary, saying sounds, etc...